Walter Henry Gordon: Early military career

-Gordon was mustered out of Volunteer Service on November 16, 1898 and reverted to his regular Army rank of first lieutenant.
+Gordon was mustered out of Volunteer Service on November 16, 1898, and reverted to his regular Army rank of first lieutenant.
 Following a brief leave at home, Gordon again rejoined the 18th Infantry Regiment in mid-January 1899 and embarked for the Philippines for garrison duty.
 While en route to that country, Philippine–American War broke out and he was promoted to captain on March 2, 1899.
 Gordon went ashore at the end of March and participated in combats against insurgents on Island of Panay as company commander and commander of Detachment of Mounted Scouts until September 1901.

 He then returned to the United States and was stationed at Fort D. A. Russell, Wyoming and took part in the maneuvers at Fort Riley in September–October 1902.
 Gordon then sailed back to the Philippines in March 1903 and served as Acting Assistant Adjutant-General, Headquarters, Department of the Visayas during the Moro Rebellion.
-He returned to the United States in February 1905 and was stationed with 18th Infantry at Fort Leavenworth, Kansas and participated in the maneuvers at Fort Riley, Kansas.
+He returned to the United States in February 1905 and was stationed with 18th Infantry at Fort Leavenworth, Kansas, and participated in the maneuvers at Fort Riley, Kansas.

 Gordon returned to the Philippines for the third time in November 1907 and served as regimental adjutant until February 1908, when he was appointed Officer-in-charge of the Military Information Division at the headquarters, Philippine Department and remained in that capacity until November 1908.
-Upon his return to the United States, he was assigned to the Military Information Division, War Department General Staff in Washington, D.C. and was promoted to major on March 23, 1909.
+Upon his return to the United States, he was assigned to the Military Information Division, War Department General Staff in Washington, D.C., and was promoted to major on March 23, 1909.

 In May 1909, Gordon became sick and was on leave until March 1910, when he was attached to the Office of the Inspector General of the Army under Brigadier General Ernest A. Garlington.
-He remained in that capacity just for a month, before joining the headquarters of the Department of Dakota at St. Paul, Minnesota as inspector-general.
+He remained in that capacity just for a month, before joining the headquarters of the Department of Dakota at St. Paul, Minnesota, as inspector-general.

 Gordon was detached in August 1913 and entered the course at the Army War College, which he completed in June 1914.
 He was then ordered to Plattsburg Barracks, where he joined 3rd Infantry Regiment and was promoted to lieutenant colonel on September 13, 1914.
 Gordon assumed command of the regiment and led his unit during the maneuvers at Madison Barracks in September–October of that year.
 By this time, World War I had already begun in Europe but the United States chose to remain neutral.

 He was ordered again to the Philippines in November 1915 and joined the 8th Infantry Regiment in Manila.
 Gordon then assumed command of Cuartel de España barracks and was promoted to colonel on July 1, 1916.
-He was then tasked with the organization and command of the 31st Infantry Regiment at Fort William McKinley, Philippines and led this formation until the end of June 1917, just a few weeks after the American entry into World War I. Gordon then embarked for China and assumed command of the 15th Infantry Regiment at Tientsin.
+He was then tasked with the organization and command of the 31st Infantry Regiment at Fort William McKinley, Philippines and led this formation until the end of June 1917, just a few weeks after the American entry into World War I. Gordon then embarked for China and assumed command of the 15th Infantry Regiment at Tianjin.